nodejs/node/doc/guides/diagnostic-tooling-support-tiers.md

   in this tier it must have a good test suite and that test suite and a job must exist in the Node.js CI so that it can be run as part of the release process.
 No commit to master should break this tool/API if the next major release is within 1 month.
+In addition:
+    * The maintainers of the tool remain responsive when there are problems;
+    * The tool must be actively used by the ecosystem; and
+    * The tool must be heavily depended on.

 * Tier 2 - Must be working(CI tests passing) for all
   LTS releases.
 An LTS release will not be shipped if the test